 Some say that the pie is oddly sour.
 Yes, because it is made of lemon!

 Each box costs P150 or P20 per slice, a perfect ‘pasalubong‘ because the pie can last up to three days after baking.
-The best way to appreciate it is by taking time to dine in their cozy shop, partner it with the equally good hot lemon tea (P15.00) while coping to the latest buzz in the world wide web with their free WiFi.
+The best way to appreciate it is by taking time to dine in their cozy shop, partner it with the equally good hot lemon tea (P15) while exchanging stories with friends and new found ones.

 7. See the Hanging Coffins Up Close

 Another famous landmark of Sagada are the hanging coffins, an old traditional way of burying the dead.
 These coffins are found on cliffs and hard to reach areas.
 Not all Sagadians have the privilege to be buried this way when they die, they have very strict criteria and requirements known only to the locals.

 Tourists can see the hanging coffins up close by trekking down from the Echo Valley.
 You need a guide if you have no idea where it is.
 It can be part of the sightseeing tour at P400 per guide for a group of 1 to 10 persons.